joe-conigliaro/tinyv/README.md

    - Named parameters & default parameters
    - Uninitialized objects: Consider the possibility of uninitialized objects.
 This would need to be `unsafe`, and would probably rarely be used.
 However there are certain areas, for example game development where the lack of this feature could be a non starter.
 For example when dealing with huge arrays of data structures like game assets or entities.

-## Design Details / Status
+## Design Details / Stages (status)
 1. Frontend
    - Scanner (working)
    - Parser (working)
    - AST Generation (working)
-   - AST -> SSA (in progress)
+2. Middle
-   - Optimization passes (planned), operating on SSA form
+   - Type Checking
-   - SSA -> Bytecode (planned)
+   - AST -> SSA IR (in progress)
-2. Interpreter - Bytecode VM (planned).
-Some notable advantages to operating as a Bytecode VM:
+   - Optimization passes
-   - No matter what kind of syntactic sugar or higher level abstractions we start off with in code / AST, once lowered to Bytecode the interpreter will handle it with no modifications.
+3. Interpreter (Bytecode VM)
-   - Compile time code execution
+   - SSA IR -> Bytecode
-   - Close to machine code / registers
+   - Used for Compile time code execution
-3. Backends / Code Generation
+4. Backend / Code Generation
    - V (working): AST -> V Generates V code from the AST, useful for testing the parser
-   - x64 (planned): Bytecode -> x64 machine code
+   - x64 (planned): IR -> x64 machine code
-   - C (under consideration): Bytecode - > C
+   - C (under consideration)